 3.3.6.
 "Optional equipment" means all the features not included in the standard equipment which are fitted to a vehicle under the responsibility of the manufacturer, and that can be ordered by the customer.

 3.3.7.
-"Power-to-test mass-ratio" corresponds to the ratio of the rated engine power of the internal combustion engine over the test mass.
+"Power-to-test-mass-ratio" corresponds to the ratio of the rated engine power of the internal combustion engine over the test mass of the tested vehicle as defined in paragraph 8.3.1.

 3.3.8.
 “Power-to-mass-ratio” is the ratio of rated power to the mass in running order.